roman-milk/roman-milk.github.io/the-slut-marisa-is-made-airtight.md

+===

- ****** The Slut Marisa is Made Airtight ****** bygeronimo_appleby© At almost the same time as Pete fired his load into Marisa's mouth, the man pumping into her cunt grunted and shuddered and Marisa squealed loudly when she felt the second load burst inside her body.
+At almost the same time as Pete fired his load into Marisa's mouth, the man pumping into her cunt grunted and shuddered and Marisa squealed loudly when she felt the second load burst inside her body.

  Marisa lifted herself up from the pool table and stepped down onto the floor.
 'I need to ride one of you now,' she said as she looked for a suitable platform.